poethan/cushLEPOR/README.md

-# cushLEPOR
+# cushLEPOR: Customised hLEPOR Using LABSE Distilled Knowledge Model to Improve Agreement with Human Judgements
-cushLEPOR submission to WMT2021 Metric Shared Task

-place holder for the data to be shared.
+cushLEPOR submission to WMT2021 Metric Shared Task - place holder for the data to be shared.

 cushLEPOR(LM): tuned version using language model LaBSE (Language-agnostic BERT Sentence Embedding) by Feng et al (2020).